reflectivity/reflectivity.github.io/info/reflectometers.md

 author: "Adrian Rennie, Andrew McCluskey, Tom Arnold, Bridget Murphy"
 ---

+This list may not be exhaustive or up-to-date.
+Please contact us with your beamline details or, alternatively, you can edit the list directly by becoming a member of the GitHub group that administers this webpage: contact [Andrew](mailto:andrew.mccluskey@diamond.ac.uk).

 ## Table of Neutron reflectometry instruments

 | Facility | Country | Instrument | Geometry | Polarisation | ToF |